Chardonnay is cultivated in many italian regions.

 ![]() |

-A Riesling Glass has a tall and narrow bowl to emphasize the aromas of the wine.
-The shape also helps balance the high acidity often found in Rieslings.
-The glass is also perfect for any other bone dry wines with high acidity like Chablis, Chenin Blanc, Picpoul and Vinho Verde. |
+The Riesling glass is perfect for any bone dry wines with high acidity like Chablis, Chenin Blanc, Picpoul and Vinho Verde. |

 Unoaked Chardonnay is known for its light, crisp, and sometimes slightly fruity profile.
 It pairs well with a variety of cheeses.

-Go for cheeses with moderate saltiness and creaminess to balance the wine's acidity.
+Opt for cheeses with moderate saltiness and creaminess to balance the wine's acidity.

-You can also add fresh fruits (grapes, apples, pears), nuts (almonds, walnuts), or a drizzle of honey to enhance the pairing.
+You can also add fresh fruits (grapes, apples, pears), nuts (almonds, walnuts), or a light drizzle of honey to enhance the pairing.

-fruit notes in Unoaked Chardonnay.
+fruit notes of Unoaked Chardonnay.

 Ricotta is especially good if served with a drizzle of honey or fresh fruits.